Stay on the trail – enjoy the outdoors responsibly

 Photo: Natura Viva

-If you see someone landing on protected islands or moving about in protected bird waters during the summer season from 1 April to 15 August, please call 112.
-If you are unsure if someone’s actions are illegal, you can contact the nature supervisor (tel. +358 (0)50 364 9001) or the Environmental Services (customer service tel. +358 (0)9 310 22111) during office hours.
+If you see people landing on protected islands or moving about in protected bird areas in the summer season between 1 April and 15 August, please call 112.
+If you suspect that someone’s actions may be illegal, you can contact the nature supervisor during office hours (tel. +358 50 364 9001).

 A pair of great crested grebe on a nest.